homebridge-plugins/homebridge-tado/README.md

 **Full Apple Home Support**

-Everything Tado offers can be displayed through the plugin in Apple Home.
+Most features that tado offers are fully supported and can be displayed through this plugin in Apple Home.
 The thermostat buttons themselves have custom characteristics.
 Full hot water support, weather temperature, solar intensity, weather, tado quick actions, child lock, presence lock, Air Conditioning and much more awaits you with this plugin!

 ## Installation